-Lattice QCD has become an important tool for flavor physics, and significant improvements are expected in 239 the coming years.
-As investment in substantial computational infrastructure is required, a separate section 240 discusses it in this report.
-Lattice QCD allows in principle model independent calculations of nonperturbative 241 phenomena.
-In practice, approximations have to be used to keep the computational time under control, e.g., 242 because the b quark is too heavy to be simulated directly.
-Due to new algorithms and more powerful 243 computers, matrix elements which contain at most one (stable) hadron in the final state should soon be 244 calculable with percent level uncertainties.
-Matrix elements involving states with sizable widths, e.g., ρ and 245 K^ , are more challenging.
-So are calculations of matrix elements containing more than one hadron in the 246 final state, and it will require major developments to obtain small uncertainties for those.
-Thus, lattice QCD 247 errors are expected to become especially small for leptonic and semileptonic decays, and meson mixing.
-248
+Lattice QCD has become an important tool in flavor physics, and significant improvements are expected.
+238 As substantial investment in computational infrastructure is required, a separate section discusses it in this 239 report.
+Lattice QCD allows first-principles calculations of some nonperturbative phenomena.
+In practice, 240 approximations have to be made due to finite computing power, which introduce systematic uncertainties 241 that can be studied (e.g., dependence on lattice spacing, spatial volume, etc.).
+Due to new algorithms and 242 more powerful computers, matrix elements which contain at most one hadron in the final state should soon 243 be calculable with percent level uncertainties.
+Matrix elements involving states with sizable widths, e.g., $\rho$ 244 and $K^$ , are more challenging.
+So are calculations of matrix elements containing more than one hadron in 245 the final state, and it will require major developments to obtain small uncertainties for those.
+Thus, lattice 246 QCD errors are expected to become especially small for leptonic and semileptonic decays, and meson mixing.
+247